 It’s a complex question, one that cannot easily be answered.
 It should be considered heavily, and you should consult an academic advisor or a career counselor to help you make an informed decision.
 Although it will take a lot of thought and consideration, the question is an important one to ask.

-“If you are asking yourself this question, I first congratulate you for your courage to (re)evaluate your educational, career, and life goals, which should be viewed positively,” explains Dr. Mingzhen Bao, the associate dean for the University of Arizona Global Campus College of Liberal Arts.
+“If you are asking yourself this question, I first congratulate you for your courage to (re)evaluate your educational, career, and life goals, which should be viewed positively,” explains Dr. Mingzhen Bao, Associate Director, Center for Enhancement of First Year Experience at the University of Arizona Global Campus.
 “While it seems natural for some [students] to pursue a matching master’s degree, it’s not uncommon for academic and career interests to shift over time.”

 Other times, you may have a desire to learn everything there is about a single subject.
 In those cases, you may have the same focus and see it through all the way to a doctoral degree, the pinnacle of education and lifelong learning.